What Is Virtual Terminal Payment Processing?

 - You can set up recurring billing quickly and easily.

-- You’ll save time entering transaction data into your accounting system manually.
+- You’ll save time by not having to manually enter transaction data into your accounting system.

 - A virtual terminal can be paired with a card reader for in-person payments.